MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 #### Reconciling

->   A procedure used to recalculate account totals in the Chart of Accounts so
->   they'll match transaction amounts that have been posted.
+>   A procedure used to recalculate account totals in the Chart of Accounts so they'll match transaction amounts that have been posted.

 #### Record

 >   A collection of related fields within a table.
-Records typically comprise
->   most or all of the data entered in the fields in a given window.
-For
->   instance, all the information entered about a specific account in the
->   Account Maintenance window makes up a single record.
-A single transaction
->   entered in the Transaction Entry window also constitutes a record.
+Records typically comprise most or all of the data entered in the fields in a given window.
+For instance, all the information entered about a specific account in the Account Maintenance window makes up a single record.
+A single transaction entered in the Transaction Entry window also constitutes a record.

 #### Recurring batch

 >   A batch that will be posted repeatedly, according to the selected frequency.
->   An example of a recurring batch would be one to record monthly rent expense.

->   In Australia and New Zealand, transactions entered in a recurring batch are
->   referred to as *standing transactions*.
+An example of a recurring batch would be one to record monthly rent expense.
+In Australia and New Zealand, transactions entered in a recurring batch are referred to as *standing transactions*.

 #### Removing history

 >   A procedure used to erase ranges of account or transaction history.
-Removing
->   history will remove ranges of history that are no longer useful, making
->   additional hard disk space available.
+Removing history will remove ranges of history that are no longer useful, making additional hard disk space available.

 #### Report option

->   A collection of entries that specify the amount of information or the type
->   of information that will appear on a report.

->   Multiple report options can be created.
+>   A collection of entries that specify the amount of information or the type of information that will appear on a report.
+Multiple report options can be created.

 #### Retained earnings

->   The balance of the owners’ equity that is being retained in the business or
+>   The balance of the owners’ equity that is being retained in the business or corporation.
->   corporation.

 #### Retained earnings account(s)

->   Account(s) to which the balances of currentyear profit and loss accounts
->   will be transferred during the year-end closing.
+>   Account(s) to which the balances of currentyear profit and loss accounts will be transferred during the year-end closing.

 #### Reversing entry

->   A transaction that reverses the debit and credit entries of a previously
->   posted adjusting entry.
-Reversing entries also can be used to correct an
->   erroneous transaction that already has been posted.
+>   A transaction that reverses the debit and credit entries of a previously posted adjusting entry.
+Reversing entries also can be used to correct an erroneous transaction that already has been posted.

->   **G L O S S A R Y**

 #### Sample data

->   Data that can be used to practice Microsoft Dynamics GP procedures by
->   entering the information listed in the online lessons.
-Sample data can be
->   accessed using the lesson company.
+>   Data that can be used to practice Microsoft Dynamics GP procedures by entering the information listed in the online lessons.
+Sample data can be accessed using the lesson company.

 **Segment number**